 - In "Sweetheart Roland" by The Brothers Grimm, a shepherd picks a flower who's actually the protagonist.
 He proposes to her when she becomes human again, but she's still in love with the titular Roland; nevertheless, the shepherd continues to let her live with him until she eventually wins Roland back.

-- In the TV adaptation of The Mists of Avalon, Arthur's solution to this problem is a threesome.
+- In The Mists of Avalon, Arthur's solution to this problem is a threesome.

 - In season 2 of Merlin, Lancelot refuses to return to Camelot because he believes Prince Arthur and Guenevere are the One True Pairing.
 This is after they've agreed that a romance is out of the question.

 - This is the central plot of the webcomic Arthur, King of Time and Space.
 At one point, Arthur had banished Guinevere and Lancelot in the Space and Fairytale arcs, but at least partly because he thought they'd be happier together without him.
 He was wrong.